favourablegroup/hydrogenerative/README.md

 Creating a JavaScript library called "hydrogenerative.js" is a substantial development project, and it involves several complex components.
-In this readme, I will provide we with a high-level outline of the process, but please be aware that building such a library is a significant undertaking that may require a team of developers and domain experts.
+In this readme, I will provide you with a high-level outline of the process, but please be aware that building such a library is a significant undertaking that may require a team of developers and domain experts.

 The key steps discussed in this project brief include: